 According to Bloomberg, more than $200 million worth of cryptocurrencies were lost due to fraudulent activity in 2021.
 To reduce the risk, a safer option to stake crypto is to consider using a hardware wallet as opposed to using custodial third-party staking platforms.

 Hardware wallets maintain ownership of the staked coin private keys and remain in full possession of the owner.
-Examples of hardware wallets that allow PoS staking are the Ledger Nano S and CoolWallet Pro.
+Examples of premium hardware wallets that allow PoS staking are the Ledger Nano S and CoolWallet Pro.
 The only downside is the selection of coins available for staking is quite limited.

-Cryptocurrencies are known for extreme price volatility swings as more capital flows into the emerging market.
+Market risk is a real threat as cryptocurrencies are known for extreme price volatility swings as more capital flows into the emerging market.
 The sudden shift in the valuation of crypto-assets can have a high impact on investors that have pledged coins in locked staking arrangements.
 An individual that is staking crypto for a 3% APY can incur short to mid-term losses without the ability to liquidate during a sudden market crash.

 Crypto owners that stake coins should be aware that certain tokens have fixed lockup periods.
 This means any tokens that are delegated cannot be sold or used in transactions when pledged to the blockchain network.
 There are instances where early redemption has a delay period of up to 7 days for certain tokens.
 For example, individuals that stake Cosmos must delegate the coins for 21 days.

 The main risk associated with staked coins is that the funds cannot be transferred, exchanged or sold during this period.
 If there is a sudden price drop, the tokens cannot be redeemed quickly and sold on an exchange.
-Furthermore, at the end of the fixed staking term, potential losses in the market value could negate the staking rewards earned and reduce the overall performance of a crypto portfolio.
+Furthermore, at the end of the fixed staking term, potential losses in the market value could negate the rewards earned and reduce the overall performance of a crypto portfolio.

 Crypto investors that stake their assets are subject to staking protocols enforced by the network or supported wallet that determine the staking reward and pay-out frequency.
-Staking rewards are not guaranteed in many cases as it depends on the number of participants in the pool and the amount of tokens staked.
-This presents a risk to investors as the estimated staking rewards can fluctuate from the moment the funds are committed to the network.
+Staking rewards are not guaranteed in many cases as it depends on the number of participants in the staking pool and the number of tokens staked.
+This presents a risk to investors as the estimated rewards can fluctuate from the moment the funds are committed to the network.

-Moreover, new staking coins are susceptible to decreases in staking rewards.
-Over time as the network gains popularity, the staking rewards may reduce as more participants delegate tokens.
-An example is staking Ethereum 2.0 which had staking rewards of around 20% APY.
+Moreover, new staking coins are susceptible to decreases in rewards.
+Over time as the network gains popularity, the rewards may reduce as more participants delegate tokens.
+An example is staking Ethereum 2.0 which had rewards of around 20% APY.
 At the time of writing, staking ETH.20 rewards averages between 5% and 6%.

 A good way to mitigate this risk is to stake reputable and well-established projects with stable estimated returns.
 This is often the case with the larger PoS coins such as Cardano and Solana.
 This will help to flatten the volatility of staking rewards in a crypto portfolio in the long run.

-Staking cryptocurrencies to earn a passive income has gained widespread popularity in recent years.
+The staking process to earn a passive income has gained widespread popularity in recent years.
 The amount of money staked in popular tokens such as Solana, Cardano and Ethereum 2.0 demonstrates a shifting trend for crypto investors to include PoS coins within their portfolio for their 'dividend-like' returns.